andreiv05/benchmark-json-protobuf/README.md

 The disadvantages of using protobuf are the lack of documentation, but the open-source development community is on the rise.
 In addition, unlike JSON, it does not provide a human-readable format, which can make the debug more difficult.

+Because Google uses Protobuf internally and considers it a vital component, this format will be very stable.

+Possible worries are new message formats, such as FlatBuffers, that promise access to sections of the serialized object without unpacking the entire buffer.

 ## References